THE CALL to FORSAKE ALL – by Michael Carl.

 passages requiring personal sacrifice.

 Folks, this must change.
-If we’re ever to realise the depth and
+If we’re ever to realize the depth and

 be willing to trust Him with ALL of His Words.